vicenteherrera/kubernetes_tutorial/docs/02_setup_az_sp.md

 ### Create Storage for Terraform to store plan

-We will use an storage volume in Azure to store the infrastructure state created with Terraform later.
-To do this, execute the following script and it will create on _westeurope_ location a Resource Group called "tstate", and inside it, an storage with "tstatesystest" name.
+We will use a storage volume in Azure to store the infrastructure state created with Terraform later.
+To do this, execute the following script, and it will create on _westeurope_ location a Resource Group called "tstate", and inside it, a storage with "tstatesystest" name.

 For more information, see: https://docs.microsoft.com/en-us/azure/terraform/terraform-backend